pedromargolles/pyDecNef/docs/model_construction/preprocessing.md

 Heptic polynomial interpolation (7th orders polynomial) is set as default spatial interpolation method in the co-registration procedure.

 For each subject, one can increase co-registration accuracy between images by manipulating *erode* or *clfrac* parameters in brain extraction preprocessing step.
-This will erode the brain mask inwards avoiding skull and tissue fragments alter co-registration. **NOTE: if you change the default values of *erode* and *clfrac* for a participant, is important that new parameters are also set in the corregistration pipeline function used during real-time neurofeedback training of that subject (i.e., 2.neurofeedback_training/1.server_computer_scripts/1.real_time_fMRI_scripts/modules/pipelines/corregistration_pipeline.py).**
+This will erode the brain mask inwards avoiding skull and tissue fragments alter co-registration.

+**NOTE: if you decide to change the default *erode* and *clfrac* parameters for a participant, is important that new parameters are also set within the corregistration pipeline function used during real-time neurofeedback training for that subject (i.e., 2.neurofeedback_training/1.server_computer_scripts/1.real_time_fMRI_scripts/modules/pipelines/corregistration_pipeline.py).**

 Once all raw volumes were independently co-registered to the reference volume, we can stack together all volumes of each model construction run.